 Ohlone Wilderness Regional Trail Hiking Permit (REQUIRED)

-The Ohlone Wilderness Regional Trail Hiking Permit/Map is required for day use and camping.
+The Ohlone Wilderness Regional Trail Hiking Permit/Map is required for both day use and camping/backpacking for each person, ages 12 and over.
+The permit is valid for one year from the date of purchase.
 You may purchase your permit in one of the following ways:

 Fee for in-person purchase is $2/person/year; by mail/phone/online $4/person/year for first five permits and $3/person/year for each additional permit after five.